| Title: | Robust Time Series Filters |

 either at the end of each time window for online signal

-extraction without time delay (online=TRUE
+extraction without time delay (online=TRUE) or in the

-centre of each time window (online=FALSE
+centre of each time window (online=FALSE).

-returns an object of class robreg.filter
+robreg.filter returns an object of class robreg.filter.

-An object of class robreg.filter
+An object of class robreg.filter is a list containing the

 following components: